mvilrokx/autd-js-front-end-dev-guide/chapter-4/README.md

 export default sayHello
 ```

-When you do this, the import statement does not require curly braces for the default object:
+When you do this, the import statement in ```app.js``` does not require curly braces for the default object:

 ```javascript
 import sayHello from './lib/sayHello'